-- 1. Open the myworkcell_node.cpp file from the previous example. - 2.
-Annotate above the ScanNPlan Class:
+- 1. Open the myworkcell_node.cpp file from the previous example. - 1.
+Annotate above the ScanNPlan class:

 @brief The ScanNPlan class is a client of the vision and path plan servers.
-The ScanNPLan class takes these services, computes transforms and published commands to the robot.

-/
+→ The ScanNPLan class takes

-class ScanNPlan
+these services, computes transforms and published commands to the robot.

-'''
+class ScanNPlan '''

-1. Annotate above the start method
+2. Annotate above the start method

-@brief start performs the robot alorithms functions of the ScanNPlan of the node.
+@brief start performs the motion planning and execution functions of the ScanNPlan of the node.
 The start method makes a service request for a transform that localizes the part.
 The start method moves the "manipulator"